konrad-amtenbrink/gt/README.md

 </details>

-### *Step 2: Add rcd to you shell*
+### *Step 2: Add gt to you shell*

 <details>
 <summary>MacOS</summary>

-To add rcd to you shell, run these commands in your terminal:
+To add gt to you shell, run these commands in your terminal:

 ```sh
 echo 'alias gt="/usr/local/Cellar/gt/0.1.1/bin/gt"' >> ~/.zshrc